 Ezra had faithfully studied and meditated on the laws and precepts of God despite the culture around him.
 And because of his faithful preparation, he was instrumental in teaching the people who returned to Jerusalem after their captivity.
 God was able to use him in a mighty way because he knew God’s Word!

 Do you suppose he ever wondered, “Why am I spending all this time reading and studying and memorizing scripture?”
-John MacArthur says in his Daily Bible that, according to tradition, Ezra had memorized God’s law.
+John MacArthur said in his Daily Bible that, according to tradition, Ezra had memorized God’s law.
 That would have been, at least, the first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy—memorized!
 Many of us get bogged down just trying to read through the last three.

-But God has always supernaturally protected His Word and always had a remnant of men and women faithful to read the Bible, study, understand, and apply it.
+But God has always supernaturally protected His Word and has always had a remnant of men and women faithful to read the Bible, study, understand, and apply it.

 Knowing & Obeying

 Verse 6 says that Ezra was a Scribe.
 Scribes were commissioned with copying the Scriptures by hand, as well as, knowing and teaching them.
-Did you know there are more than 5,300 handwritten Greek manuscripts of the New Testament alone (many more of the O.T.) and they have very few errors, most of which have to do with numbers or spelling, not things that would alter any Bible doctrine?
+Did you know there are more than 5,300 handwritten Greek manuscripts of the New Testament alone (many more of the Old Testament), and they have very few errors, most of which have to do with numbers or spelling, not things that would alter any Bible doctrine?

 It’s no wonder that Jesus was so upset with the Scribes and Pharisees in His day.
 They knew the Word of God and legalistically demanded adherence to the letter of it without grasping the spirit of it.